Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 Sinusitis is inflammation or infection of your sinuses.
-Sinuses are hollow spaces located behind your cheeks, eyes, and forehead.
 Sinusitis is most often caused by a virus.
 Acute sinusitis may last up to 12 weeks.
 Chronic sinusitis lasts longer than 12 weeks.
-Recurrent sinusitis is when you have 3 or more episodes of sinusitis in 1 year.
+Recurrent sinusitis means you have 4 or more infections in 1 year.

 What increases my risk for sinusitis?